MassimoMario/flock_simulation/README.md

 - [`simulation.py`](simulation.py)

 It's the main script where all the required parameters are taken from command line using `argparse` or from a config file `.ini` using `configparser` library.
 In this script a flock dynamic is simulated and animated using a Flock object and the animation function from [`utils.py`](scripts/utils.py).
-The user can choose to save the animation if GIF format using the `--save` argument in the command line.
+The user can choose to save the animation if GIF format using the `--save_anim` argument in the command line.

 The simulation is agent-based, it computes the interaction between birds and update their positions and velocities following some simple rules.
 The main paramaters of the simulation are **separation**, **alignment**, **coherence** and **avoidance**.
 Each of those parameters controls the strength of a force acting on each bird.
 See [Theory background](#Theory-background) section for a mathematical description.